 If you plan to travel to a foreign country, be sure to protect your health by getting required and recommended vaccinations.
 Some shots must be given as a series, which can take time.
 So schedule your travel vaccinations 4-6 weeks before you leave.

-You can get these at the health department by appointment on these days:
+You can get these shots at the health department by appointment on these days:

 Mondays, Wednesdays, Thursdays